Create a Killer Resume and Cover Letter

 Make Sure to Edit and Proofread

 Like any other formal document that you write, the resume must be carefully revised and proofread.
 Simple mistakes and typos can be misleading and can distract from your message.
-You don’t want to miss out on your dream job because you spelled the name of the company wrong.
+You don’t want to miss out on your dream job because you spelled the company’s name wrong.
 Make sure to submit a clean and error-free document.
-You could ask a friend to help you with editing and proofreading your resume.
+You could ask a friend to help you edit and proofread your resume.

 Highlight Your Dynamism

-Many employers want workers who are flexible and can fit a range of roles and positions.
-Since you still lack in terms of on-the-job experience, market yourself as possessing a range of transferable skills.
+Many employers want flexible workers who can fit a range of roles and positions.
+Since you still lack on-the-job experience, market yourself as possessing transferable skills.
 Include strong impressions in your statements using action verbs to show your best skills.
 Also, use the resume to market yourself as an eager and engaged learner.

 Creating exceptional resumes can be a challenging undertaking when still in college.
-Use the tips highlighted here to create a document that will market you to employers.
+Use the tips highlighted here to create a document to market you to employers.
 Most importantly, make sure to double-check your writing before submitting your application.

 Summary

-In conclusion, creating a standout resume is crucial for students at any age.
-Whether you’re just starting your educational journey or polishing up your doctoral dissertation, the right resume can open doors you never knew existed.
-Remember, age is just a number; it’s your skills and experiences that count.
+In conclusion, creating a standout resume is crucial for students of any age.
+Whether just starting your educational journey or polishing up your doctoral dissertation, the right resume can open doors you never knew existed.
+Remember, age is just a number; your skills and experiences count.

-• Focus on Relevant Experience: Only include experiences and skills that are pertinent to the job you’re applying for.
+• Focus on Relevant Experience: Only include experiences and skills pertinent to the job you’re applying for.

 • Be Concise but Comprehensive: Keep it to one page, but make sure you’re not leaving out key details.